 - 1.1.
-This impact assessment analyses the costs and benefits of EIOPA's Consultation Paper on the draft Opinion on the Supervision of Captive Undertakings. - 1.2.
-In developing the draft Consultation Paper on the Opinion, EIOPA conducted through the gathering of supervisory experience of NCAs and through the analysis of data provided by undertaking through regular reporting, a mapping of the areas where supervisory convergence could be further developed and level playing field enhanced.
+This impact assessment analyses the costs and benefits of EIOPA's Opinion on the Supervision of Captive (Re)Insurance Undertakings. - 1.2.
+In developing the Opinion, EIOPA conducted, through the gathering of supervisory experience of NCAs and through the analysis of data provided by undertaking through regular reporting, a mapping of the areas where supervisory convergence could be further developed and the level playing field be enhanced. - 1.3.
+Stakeholder views have been collected in a public consultation1 on the draft Opinion which took place between 6 October 2023 and 5 January 2024.